-I’ve seen a lot of herds where the cows are reluctant to walk through any type of footbath.
-What does it do to the animals when owners use this method in a herd with lameness and the solution is very harsh on the animals’ feet?
-If the solution comes into contact with a sole ulcer or even a heel wart (both are exposed lesions), it causes stinging.
+I’ve seen a lot of herds where the cows are reluctant to walk through any footbath.
+Have you ever thought about what does it do to the animals when owners use this method in a herd with lameness, and the solution is very harsh on the animals’ feet?
+If the solution comes into contact with a sole ulcer or even a heel wart (DD) (both are exposed lesions), it causes stinging.
 I guarantee that this cow will remember and try to avoid that footbath for the rest of her life!

 2. Lameness: Judgments Differ

 Not every producer judges lameness in the same way.
 Some “allow” some lameness to occur, while others lose sleep if a single cow is not walking right.
 Therefore, I refer to the Zinpro lameness scoring chart to get everyone on the same page regarding the definition of lameness.
 On the other hand, you need to be honest and monitor the cows’ gait.
 After all, you know what hurts, you can see when they are content, and you know you’re happy when milk production is good.
 It’s a fact that a lame cow will not produce very well.
-Some speak about “acceptable levels of lameness,” but really, don’t get too complacent.
-The truth is that lameness increases if you ignore it.
+Some speak about “acceptable levels of lameness,” but really, don’t get too complacent: the truth is that lameness increases if you ignore it.
 Please shoot for zero percent lameness in your herd because anything above that is a loss.